ZapDos7/design-patterns-examples/README.md

 *Note: It is worth reading [Effective Java](https://www.goodreads.com/book/show/34927404-effective-java) by Joshua Bloch for more info about the issues of this interface.*

 ### Exercise 3b
+We add the field `Person owner` to the `Rabbit` class (a mutable object) and overcome the aforementioned issue.

 ## Pattern 4: The Factory Method Pattern